What Is a Mesothelioma Biopsy?

 Fine-Needle Biopsy Procedure

-The patient can go home after the procedure.
+You can go home after the procedure.
 Experiencing some pain is normal.
 Depending on the doctor’s instructions, the patient may take over-the-counter pain medications and will need to limit their physical activity for several days.

 Thoracentesis and Paracentesis

-Thoracentesis and paracentesis are two other procedures that are not true biopsies, but they are similar.
-Thoracentesis drains fluid from around the lungs, and paracentesis drains fluid from the abdomen.
-Using local anesthesia, a doctor inserts a long, blunt needle to drain fluid from pleural effusions in the lungs and ascites in the belly.
-This helps doctors determine the cause of the excess fluid.
+Using local anesthesia, your doctor inserts a long, blunt needle to drain fluid from pleural effusions in the lungs and ascites in the belly.
+This helps them determine the cause of your excess fluid.

 Surgical Mesothelioma Biopsies

-Doctors do not typically use surgical biopsies to diagnose mesothelioma.
+Doctors don’t typically use surgical biopsies to diagnose mesothelioma.
 However, when an endoscopic or fine-needle biopsy isn’t possible, the patient may require surgery to identify and biopsy tumors.
-A surgeon performs a surgical biopsy during open surgery, which allows the doctor to clearly see any tumors and collect large samples — including whole tumors.

 Types of Surgical Biopsies for Mesothelioma